divviup/janus/docs/DATA_MODEL.md

 `report_aggregations` tables.
 (The `report_aggregations` table stores per-report data, while the `aggregation_jobs` table stores per-aggregation-job data.)

-Report aggregations are generally written in the `Start` state, and aggregation jobs are initially written in the `InProgress` state.
+Report aggregations are generally written in the `LeaderInit` state, and aggregation jobs are initially written in the `Active` state.
 If a report happens to fall into a batch that is already collected (due to the related `batch_aggregations` being in state `Collected` or `Scrubbed`), it will instead be written in the `Failed` state with `BatchCollected` as the reason.
 If all report aggregations fail in this way, the aggregation job will be written in the `Finished` state.

-The process of writing a non-`Finished` aggregation job will also increase the `aggregation_jobs_created` counter for a shard of the batch aggregations associated with the aggregation job.
+The process of writing a new non-`Finished` aggregation job will also increase the `aggregation_jobs_created` counter for a shard of the batch aggregations associated with the aggregation job.

 Any reports which are included in an aggregation job are scrubbed, which means